informedcitizenry/z80DotNet/README.md

 ### Command-line options

 z80DotNet accepts several arguments, requiring at least one.
 If no option flag precedes the argument, it is considered an input file.
 Multiple input files can be assembled.
 If no output file is specified, source is assembled to `a.out` within the current working directory.
 Below are the available option flags and their parameters.
+Mono users note for the examples you must put `mono` in front of the executable.

 <table>
 <tr><td><b>Option</b></td><td><code>-o</code></td></tr>